Gloria (Them song): Reception and legacy

-Author/columnist Dave Barry wrote, “You can throw a guitar off a cliff, and as it bounces off the rocks on the way down, it will, all by itself, play Gloria.”
+The song reached number 10 on the Billboard Hot 100 and number 8 on Canada's RPM charts in 1966, due to its popularity with radio stations that chose not to play Them's original because of its lyrics.
+Cash Box described it as "a bluesy, up tempo stomp'er devoted to 'Gloria.
+Author/columnist Dave Barry wrote, "You can throw a guitar off a cliff, and as it bounces off the rocks on the way down, it will, all by itself, play Gloria."